WELCOME TO Chef George Hirsch as seen on PBS PUBLIC TELEVISION and PBS CREATE Television Networks

 Preheat a large, heavy-gauge sauté pan to high heat, or if making a large number of meatballs, brown them in a hot oven at 425 degrees F.

-Remove meatballs with a spatula and add to gently simmering sauce and continue cooking for 20-30 minutes.
+Remove meatballs with a spatula and add to the gently simmering sauce, and continue cooking for 20-30 minutes.

 For the Marinara Tomato Sauce: